COMP90024-students/website/README.md

 ## How to run this app

-(The following instructions apply to Windows command line.)

-To run this app first clone repository and then open a terminal to the app folder.
+To run this app locally, first clone repository and then open a terminal to the flask folder.

 Create and activate a new virtual environment (recommended) by running the following: